pcfreak30/skyd/modules/renter/contractor/README.md

 The contract maintenance subsystem is responsible for forming and renewing contracts, and for other general maintenance tasks.

-### Outbound Complexities
-- `managedInitRecoveryScan` in the [Recovery subsystem](#recovery-subsystem) is called to scan blocks for recoverable contracts.
-- `save` is called to persist the contractor whenever the `Contractor's` state is updated during maintenance.
-- Funds established by the [Allowance subsystem](#allowance-subsystem) are used and deducted appropriately during maintenance to form and renew contracts.

-### Inbound Complexities
-- `threadedContractMaintenance` is called by the [Allowance subsystem](#allowance-subsystem) when setting allowances, when `CancelContract` is called from the `Contractor`, and also with every `ConsensusChange` by the `Contractor` in the `ProcessConsensusChange` when the `Contractor` is synced.
-- `managedInterruptContractMaintenance` is used by [Allowance subsystem](#allowance-subsystem) when setting the allowance to stop and restart contract maintenance with the new allowance settings in place.

 ### Contract Formation

 Contract formation does not begin until the user first calls `SetAllowance`.
 An